Toolkit & Resources

 What signs can I let my partner know to watch for?

-What can we do when we are feeling dysregulated?
-Here are 6 practical ways we can care for ourselves when we are feeling overwhelmed in the moment.
+Here are 5 practical ways we can care for ourselves when we are feeling overwhelmed in the moment.

 Micro self-care (5-minute recharge ideas - can I listen to a song I enjoy?
 Watch a clip of my favorite show?)